Sumit-837/Obsidian-git-sync/Notespace/04 Handbook/Create markdown note from any website.md

 If the text is too large for your clipboard then
 - copy the whole thing
 - find one where it's reaching the limit.
-- go to Qwen in browser **desktop mode** , tap on edit button under the generated responce and select the rest text.
+- go to Qwen in browser **desktop mode** , tap on edit button under the generated response and select the rest text.